DineshChandraP/Apexon/Projects.md

 ## Stakeholders...
 ## Problems/Challenges...
 ## Role...
+- Created RESTful APIs to enable external applications to query product data and download documents.
+- Integrated Sinequa and Documentum services to fetch the product info along with relevant Documents.
+- Delivered a user-friendly interface which provides the information on available endpoints which facilitate seamless Product data access and document downloads which can be integrated with Client applications.

 # Project 5: Global Product Catalog
+Developed a comprehensive web application to manage products and market data, allowing admin teams to efficiently update and maintain data which is later published for end-users.
 ## Table of Contents
 - [User Stories](#UserStories....)
 - [Stakeholders](#Stakeholders....)